au-research/raid-metadata/rtd/docs/source/titles.rst

 **Note**: Currently limited to ISO 639-3 three-letter code.

-.. _3.3.1-titles.languageID.schemaUri:
+.. _3.3.1-titles.languageId.schemaUri:

-3.3.1 titles.languageID.schemaUri
+3.3.1 titles.languageId.schemaUri
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Definition**: The URI of the language identifier schema.

-**Requirement**: Recommended
+**Requirement**: Mandatory for each titles.languageId supplied

 **Occurrence**: 0-1